JourneyPure Emerald Coast

 However, using drugs and alcohol to counteract PTSD symptoms can worsen those symptoms.
 Drugs and alcohol interrupt sleep patterns, impair judgment, and increase risk-taking behavior.
 Risk-taking behavior can lead to domestic problems, unemployment, even incarceration.

 JourneyPure Emerald Coast is an integrated treatment facility located in Panama City Beach for men and women to begin their recovery.
-We offer medically-assisted detox services, individual and group counseling and experiential therapies.
+We offer medically-assisted detox services, individual and group counseling, and trauma-informed care.
 Our friendly and knowledgeable staff is ready for you to get healthy and stay healthy.
 Post-traumatic stress disorder (PTSD) can happen to anyone.
 A number of factors can increase the chance that someone will have PTSD, many of which are not under that person’s control.
 What can be controlled is how a person addresses his or her PTSD.
 A comprehensive mental health treatment may be necessary.